cs3org/OCM-API/IETF-OCM.md

     "content-length" "date");
     created=[timestamp];
     keyid="sender.example.org#key1";
-    alg="ed25519"
+    alg="ed25519";
+    tag="ocm"
 </sourcecode>

-Sign this base using for example Ed25519 ([RFC8032]) to produce the signature, using the `ocm` label, and then add headers (line breaks for display purposes only):
+Sign this base using for example Ed25519 ([RFC8032]) to produce the signature, and then add headers (line breaks for display purposes only).
+Note that the dictionary label (`sig1` below) is arbitrary; the signature is marked as belonging to OCM by its `tag="ocm"` parameter, which is part of the signature base above:

 <sourcecode type="http">
 Content-Digest: sha-256=:[digest-value]:
 Content-Length: [body-length]
 Date: [date]
-Signature-Input: ocm=("@method" "@target-uri" "content-digest"
+Signature-Input: sig1=("@method" "@target-uri" "content-digest"
     "content-length" "date");
   created=[timestamp];
   keyid="sender.example.org#key1";
-  alg="ed25519"
+  alg="ed25519";
+  tag="ocm"
-Signature: ocm=:[signature-value]=:
+Signature: sig1=:[signature-value]=:
 </sourcecode>

-The covered components, the `created` parameter, the single `ocm` label, and the prohibition on symmetric algorithms shown here are normative; see [HTTP Message Signatures](#http-message-signatures) for the full requirements.
+The covered components, the `created` parameter, the single `ocm` tag, and the prohibition on symmetric algorithms shown here are normative; see [HTTP Message Signatures](#http-message-signatures) for the full requirements.